QASymphony/cypress-sample/README.md

 ## Run Cypress test from command line
 This step is to verify you can run Cypress test from command line.

-1. Still on Terminal (or Command Prompt) window2.
+1. Still on Terminal (or Command Prompt) window
 2. Enter this command to navigate to source code folder
     1. Mac or Linux: `cd /usr/local/var/cypress-sample`
     2. Windows: `cd "D:\cypress-sample"`